 Being aware of and preparing for these additional costs can help you make sure you don’t get in over your head when buying a house in Riverside.

 You obviously need to set aside reserve funds for the additional costs.
 But there are other ways you can get in over your head when buying a house in Riverside.
 For example, you might have an unexpected illness, suffer a catastrophic injury, or even lose your job.
 Still, those mortgage payments have to be made every month, and having emergency funds will help you keep your head above water.

 Maybe you haven’t taken a close look at your reserve funds, but you can bet your lender will.
 According to financial experts, here’s what lenders examine: “When lenders measure reserves, they take a look at the assets you have in the bank and determine how long you could continue to make your full mortgage payment in the event of a job loss or other source of financial stress.
 You may be required to have anywhere between one and six months’ worth of reserves, depending on the loan program you’re trying to qualify for.
 This means having money to pay principal, interest, taxes, and insurance, as well as any applicable homeowners association dues.”

 5. Understand Affordability

-All the foregoing has really been leading up to this way to make sure you don’t get in over your head when buying a house in Los Angeles – and that is understanding affordability.
+All the foregoing has really been leading up to this way to make sure you don’t get in over your head when buying a house in Riverside – and that is understanding affordability.
 You won’t get in over your head if you know what you can truly afford.
 You can find a variety of plug-n-the-data tools online to help you calculate affordability.
 And if you know the area and neighborhood where you want to buy, you can also find online estimates for the cost of taxes and insurance.
-We recommend, as a great way to make sure you don’t get in over your head when buying a house in Los Angeles, that you lean on the knowledge and expertise of your qualified local real estate agent.
+We recommend, as a great way to make sure you don’t get in over your head when buying a house in Riverside, that you lean on the knowledge and expertise of your qualified local real estate agent.
 Find out today how our agents can help.